beeplin/hyper-arrow/README.md

       model.clear()
     },
   }),
-  // element properties can be omitted, if none exists ul(
+  // the first element properties can be omitted, if none exists ul(
     // children can also be an arrow function, also reactive () => model.list.map((item) => li(item)),